3dlg-hcvc/mirror3d/docs/user_instruction.md

-## User instruction
+## Getting Started

-This is a detailed instruction for our plane annotation tool.
-Here, we are going to annotate several samples from NYUv2 and get the refined depth map based on the precise mask:
+Here is quick example, we are going to annotate several samples from NYUv2 and get the refined depth map based on the precise mask:

 -STEP 1: Prepare data structure: after getting the annotated mirror mask, we store the original data in the following format: